z9luo/BSML-mbeddr/README.md

 ## What is USML

-USML is a state-machine modelling language based on Mbeddr which is especially useful for modelling control system.
-The model is automatically transformed into C code that could compile with normal c compiler like gcc.
-Along with the model you can write C code as usual.
+USML is a state-machine modelling language built based on Mbeddr, which is especially useful for modelling control system.
+USML extends C and thus allows code-model co-development, which eventually turns into executable C code.
+Advanced features are allowed in the language, such as hierarchical state machine, concurrent execution of state machines, etc. Based on MPS, the modeler can easily adjust the language semantics to fit their requirement, use corresponding tools for analysis, or even enhance the language in a facilitated way.

 ## First Glimpse
-The following model has two states "on" and "off", event "turn_on" triggered transition from "off" to "on" and execute action to print "hello world"
+The following simple model has two states "on" and "off", event "turn_on" triggered transition from "off" to "on" and execute action to print "hello world"
 ```
 statemachine BDS {
 	region main initial=off {